 No wonder Australia is addicted to off-shore jails in Nauru and Manus Island, it too was founded as one, to solve a political problem.
 British jails were heaving in the 18th century as the state harshly punished crimes against property.
 Australia was founded to swallow Britain’s criminal class, a “transparent labyrinth” as Robert Hughes called it, with walls 14,000 miles thick.
 In this gigantic social experiment a special place was reserved for the Irish, different by religion and whose crimes were believed to be especially violent.

 This reputation was put down to Ireland’s situation during the half century of the convict era (1790s to 1840s).
-While the period was bookended by failed rebellions in 1798 and 1848, it was characterised by subdued hatred between the Protestant landholding class and the majority Catholic peasantry which occasionally bubbled over.
+While the period was bookended by failed rebellions in 1798 and 1848, it was characterised by subdued hatred which occasionally bubbled over between the Protestant landholding class and the majority Catholic peasantry.

-Their safety was in numbers and one in five convicts arriving in New South Wales was Irish making them a significant minority.
+Their safety was in numbers.
+One in five convicts in New South Wales was Irish making them a significant minority.
 Researcher Babette Smith was determined to challenge their view of victimhood in her book “The Luck of the Irish” which concentrates on the period between 1825 and 1845.
 Smith meticulously researched convict records to see why they had been transported and what they did in Australia.

 The doctor was right to be worried, the surf was dangerous.
 One youth tried to swim ashore and got in difficulties before the boatswain dived in to save him.
 However the boatswain hit his head on the stern and drowned.
 Incredibly he was the only person to die as a result of the shipwreck of the Hive.
 The youth survived and heroic chief officer Edward Canney escorted every longboat to shore, up to his neck in water each time.
 He saved the lives of 300 people.